0kko/movesense-cube-module/README.md

 demonstrates benefits of processing measurements on sensor and notifying phone app only when necessary.
 In this case when octahedron has a new stable position.

+## movesense-cube-demo-app
+Easiest way to test this module.

 ## Android app

 Cube.apk can be downloaded from http://cloud.greencurrent.com/Cube.apk